 Therefore, we have clearly delineated our expectations for your involvement in the agency, and the Training Director will oversee your progress throughout the year.
 We are more interested in quality, not quantity.
-Our expectation is that you operate on the equivalent of approximately a 41-hour work week; however, there are certain periods during the year in which working more than a 41-hour week may occur.
-(We use 41 hours as a guideline to compensate for center closure days to ensure you complete a 2000-hour internship.)
+Our expectation is that you operate on the equivalent of approximately a 40-hour work week.
 There are certain times of the academic year that are very busy, and an intern's workload will reflect this; however, there are other times of the year in which the pace is much slower, which is also reflected in an intern's workload.
 An overall guide to the total number of hours expected is reflected in our statement that we provide a 2000-hour internship experience.
 Minimally 25% or 500 hours of this time should be spent in direct clinical services, which we define as direct contact with clients (individual, group, couples, consultation, triage and urgent counseling).
 The Ohio State Board of Psychology defines direct clinical service more narrowly by excluding supervision and outreach.
 Interns who successfully complete an APA accredited internship meet the internship requirement for the State Board of Psychology's requirement.